 An interesting question to ask our teams to measure our agile maturity:

-What value has your client been the most proud of in the past three months?
+What value that you have delivered to your user/customer have you been the most proud of in the past three months?

 The word proud is important because the company spends significant budgets on our subjects, and we spend a significant part of our time in our professional activity, make sure that this time is useful and that it makes us proud: